Sanchochx/coffee_bros/README.md

 ## Gameplay

 ### Objective
-Guide the human hero Sancho through all 5 levels by reaching the castle at the end of each level while collecting points and defeating evil demon-like enemies.
+Guide the human hero Coffee through all 5 levels by reaching the castle at the end of each level while collecting points and defeating evil demon-like enemies.

 ### Levels
 1. **Coffee Hills** - Tutorial level to learn the basics